blastmann/wxSqlite3-WinRT-Project/README.md

 ### Install

-There are precompiled packages in 'cmdbuild/build' and 'cmdbuild/build-wp' folder.
+#### There are precompiled packages in `cmdbuild\packages` folder.
 You can install and use like the original Sqlite package.

 I recommend you to use the VSIX packages, rather than reference the solution directly.